Perform a staged migration of email

 On the Manage domains page, click Add domain to start the domain wizard.

-On the Add a domain to Office 365 page, choose Specify a domain name and confirm ownership.
+On the Add a domain to Microsoft 365 or Office 365 page, choose Specify a domain name and confirm ownership.

 Type the domain name (for example, Contoso.com) you use for your on-premises Exchange organization, and then choose Next.